Copyright

 that occurred in several British cities in the 80's.
 Even today, there

-is often tension just under the surface in places like Brixton, London,
+is often tension just under the surface in parts of London,

 confidence in the police is very low.